Trustworthiness in Retrieval-Augmented Generation Systems: A Survey: Trustworthy RAG System

+\paragraph{Data Extraction Attacks.} Early work demonstrates that RAG systems are highly vulnerable to direct data extraction.
+Qi et al.~\cite{2402_spill_beans} demonstrate that attackers can exploit prompt injection to extract sensitive information from the retrieval database, even under black-box access.
+Similarly, Neural Exec~\cite{2403_Neural_Exec} automates the generation of adversarial triggers, enabling more flexible and scalable extraction attacks that bypass rule-based defenses.
+These studies reveal that RAG systems may directly expose private data due to their reliance on explicit retrieval.

+\paragraph{Inference Attacks.} Beyond direct leakage, attackers can infer private information from model outputs.
+Membership Inference Attacks (MIA)~\cite{2405_MIA_in_RAG} show that attackers can determine whether a specific document exists in the retrieval database by analyzing model responses.
+This type of attack does not require explicit data exposure but still compromises privacy.

+\paragraph{Retrieval-induced Privacy Risks.} Recent work highlights that the retrieval mechanism itself can amplify privacy risks. \cite{2402_Explore_Privacy_RAG} shows that carefully designed prompts can guide the retriever to expose target information, effectively turning retrieval into a leakage channel.
+These findings indicate that even when generation is controlled, retrieval can still reveal sensitive content.
+Huang et al.~\cite{KNN_LM_Privacy} present one of the first systematic studies on privacy risks in retrieval-based language models, particularly kNN-LMs.
+Their findings indicate that kNN-LMs are more susceptible to leaking sensitive information from their external datastore compared to purely parametric models.

-\textbf{Privacy Defenses.} \cite{KNN_LM_Privacy} explored the privacy risks of retrieval-based language models, kNN-LMs~\cite{KNN_LM}.
+\paragraph{Privacy-preserving Defenses.} To mitigate these risks, various defense strategies have been proposed. \cite{KNN_LM_Privacy} explored the privacy risks of retrieval-based language models, kNN-LMs~\cite{KNN_LM}.
 The study found that compared to parameterized models like LLMs, kNN-LMs are more prone to leaking private information from their private data stores.
 For mitigating privacy risks, simple cleaning steps can completely eliminate risks when private information is explicitly located.
 For non-targeted private information that is difficult to remove from data, the paper considered strategies of mixing public and private data in data storage and encoder training.

-Although RAG introduces new risks associated with retrieving data,~\cite{2402_Explore_Privacy_RAG} found that RAG could reduce the leakage of LLM training data.
-For attacks, a structured prompt attack was proposed, inducing the retriever to accurately retrieve target information by prompting the language model to include the retrieved data in responses.
-For defense, the paper proposed three strategies: re-ranking, summarization with relevant query, setting distance threshold, to mitigate the data extracting risk.

-\cite{2405_MIA_in_RAG} specifically focused on a privacy threat known as Membership Inference Attack (MIA).
-Attackers might infer whether a specific text paragraph is present in the retrieval database by observing the output of the RAG system.
-The research showed that in both black-box and gray-box settings, document membership in the retrieval database can be efficiently determined by crafting appropriate prompts.
+Private-RAG~\cite{wu2025private} proposes two DP-RAG algorithms.
+MURAG introduces an individual privacy filter, making the accumulated privacy loss depend primarily on the frequency with which each document is retrieved, rather than the total number of queries.
+MURAG-ADA further improves retrieval accuracy and utility by privately releasing query-specific thresholds.
+Experimental results show that these methods can support hundreds of queries under practical privacy budgets while maintaining meaningful task utility.